mousepawmedia/standards/source/software.rst

 Trimble SketchUp (formerly Google SketchUp)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Due to licensing costs, SketchUp may only be used for internal idea drafting.
+Due to licensing costs, SketchUp may only be used for internal idea drafting, and is strongly discouraged even for this.

 Microsoft Windows
 ----------------------------------------